Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 ## Introduction

 **Imagine you work for a company** that sells cameras and you would like to find out what customers think about the latest release.
 Ratings might not be enough since users tend to rate products differently.
 Nowadays, you will be able to find a vast amount of reviews on your product or general opinion sharing from users on various platforms, such as facebook, twitter, instagram, or blog posts.

-One might consider a product they rate with 3 out of 5 stars very good, others always give full stars even if they dislike a few aspects.
-Text classification can give a clue, whether ratings actually describe the overall opinion towards the product.
 As you can see, the number of platforms that need to be operated is quite big and therefore also the number of comments or reviews.
 So, how can you deal with all of this textual data and gain important insights from it?

 <br>
 <br>
 <img align="center" width="700" height="450"
      style="display:block;margin:0 auto;"
-	 src="/blog/img/seminar/HAN_img/intro1.png">
+	 src="/blog/img/seminar/group5_HAN/intro1.png">

 ## Outline
 * [Introduction](#introduction)